ulfschneider/ulf.website/content/posts/2026-01-24-golang-resources.md

 - [<cite>Go in one evening</cite>](https://threedots.tech/go-in-one-evening/) a practical course for experienced programmers.
 It´s excellent, but it took me more than one evening.
 - [<cite>youtube.com/@FloWoelki</cite>](https://www.youtube.com/@FloWoelki) watch and listen while Florian is coding
 - [<cite>Google Go Styleguide</cite>](https://google.github.io/styleguide/go/index) <q>The Go Style Guide and accompanying documents codify the current best approaches for writing readable and idiomatic Go</q> at Google.
 It has three parts: the style guide, a more verbose style decisions, and best practices.
-- [<cite>100 Go mistakes and how to avoid them</cite>](https://100go.co) a summary of the mistakes in the 100 Go Mistakes and How to Avoid Them book by Teiva Harsanyi
+- [<cite>100 Go mistakes and how to avoid them</cite>](https://100go.co) a summary of the original book with the same title by Teiva Harsanyi

 ## Test